Higher symplectic capacities: Geometric constraints and augmentations

 \begin{remark} The above constraints can also be posed for closed curves in say a closed symplectic manifold $(M,\beta)$, giving rise to Gromov--Witten-type invariants rather than $\Li$ augmentations.
 We denote the corresponding curve counts in homology class $A \in H_2(M;\Z)$ by \end{remark}

 \sss

 Most of the above $\Li$ augmentations are {\em not} stable under products with $\C$.
-Indeed, each constraint $\T^{m^i_j}p_k$ prescribes a negative end of a curve, whereas we only expect curves with one negative end to stabilize (c.f. the index computation in \S\ref{subsec:symplectic_embeddings_and_symplectic_capacities}).
+Indeed, each constraint $\T^{m^i_j}p_k$ prescribes a negative end of a curve, whereas we only expect curves with one negative end to stabilize (c.f. \eqref{eq:stab_ind_intro}).
 The exception is the $\Li$ augmentation $\aug\lll \T^m p\rrr$, which is formulated in terms of a single negative end.
 As such, it linearizes to an augmentation

 which is dimensionally stable.
 The details are discussed in \S\ref{subsec:stabilization}.